 Or, Why can’t the red children and white children become brothers?

-To the tribal people, the ashes of their ancestors are sacred and they visit their resting ground to show their respect for those.
-But, as Seattle complains, the white people have no feelings for their ancestors.
+To the native people, the ashes of their ancestors are sacred and they visit their resting ground to show their respect for those.
+But, as Seattle complains, the White people have no feelings for their ancestors.
 They wander far from their graves without any regret.

 Again, the white people don’t seem to love this world any more after they die.
 So they never visit their people and places again.
 But, the tribal people never forget “this beautiful world that gave them being” and continue to visit their loved ones to guide, console and comfort them.